dextermallo/oscp-swiss/README.md

 ### 2.2.
 Prerequisites

-You will need to install the following pacakges.
-Additionly, if you are not using Kail (version ≥ 6.8.11), you may need to check the script before the run.
+You will need to install the following packages.
+Additionally, if you are not using Kail (version ≥ 6.8.11), you may need to check the script before the run.

 ```sh
 jq